NachoColl/AWS-Project-Templates/templates/website/static-website-v1/README.md

-# Static Website DevOps Pipeline
+# Static Website DevOps Pipeline - Version 1

 This template creates a static website pipeline in AWS.